cult-of-coders/grapher/docs/links.md

 It is very likely that you would use SimpleSchema to ensure a data-structure for your documents, and prevent bad data to be inserted.
 This library automatically detects whether you have a schema attached to your collection or not, and will add fields with proper schema definitions.

 IMPORTANT!
 In order for this to work without problems, make sure your schema is attached before defining links.

-These are the appended schemas by link type:
+These are the appended schemas by link type.

-1. One Relationships
+#### One Relationships

 ```
 fieldName: {
     type: String,